Dash Cam Troubleshooting Guide

 b.
 Reduce the G-sensor setting in the menu to low or off.
 This should stop the G-sensor from picking up minor bumps in the road and locking those files which protects them from loop recording.
 Once the SD card is full of these locked files it won’t have any room to save new driving footage.

 c.
-Format the SD card – instructions here.
+Format the Micro SD card – instructions here.
 This will delete all the locked files off the SD card and free up space for the new recordings.

 d.
 If your Dash Cam does not have automatic parking mode, but has manual parking mode, ensure parking mode/motion detection is switched OFF while driving.
 If motion detection is left on while driving, the Dash Cam thinks you are parked and will constantly lock the driving files (lots of motion) until the SD card fills up with locked parking mode files and will have no room to save new driving files.